hvkeyn/KLOPSardaukar/README.md

 ## Key Features:
 - **Smart Error Handling**: If there is an issue connecting to the AI model, the program will display an error message and return to the console, waiting for a new command.
 This avoids continuous retries and allows users to move forward quickly.
 - **Version Control**: The tool automatically increments and updates its version, with each part of the version being color-coded for better readability.
-- **Code Execution**: Once a command is issued, the program generates the corresponding code and runs it in the console.
-It can also automatically install missing packages if necessary.
+- **Dynamic Error Correction in Code Execution**:
+  - Automatically detects errors in generated code and sends it for correction to the local AI model.
+  - Installs missing dependencies as needed and retries code execution after applying fixes.
+  - Provides up to 3 attempts to correct and re-execute the code, ensuring stability and efficiency.
 - **AI Interaction**: KLOP interacts with local AI models via API calls, which allows it to generate code based on user inputs, such as performing logical operations or calculations.
 - **LM Studio Client Mode**: For those with LM Studio installed, the tool can connect to the local instance of LM Studio, allowing for even faster and more flexible AI processing, without relying on external API services.